thoughtpatterns/kakeidoscope/README.md

 in `src/matching-brackets/src/config.def.h`. `make` will create copies of these files as `config.h` and `src/matching-brackets/src/config.h`, which can be edited --- then reinstalling via `make install` will update your configuration.

+matching-brackets offers one option --- the bracket pairs it searches for --- which can be found in `src/config.def.h`.

 ## Usage